 We are working with local government, law enforcement, community partners and other stakeholders to establish supervised consumption services (SCS) in the Island Health region.
 Island Health's Statement on Supervised Consumption Services

-Island Health has submitted an application to Health Canada to establish a supervised consumption service in Victoria and is in the process of developing an application for a SCS in Nanaimo.
+Island Health has submitted applications to Health Canada to establish supervised consumption services in Victoria and is in the process of developing an application for a SCS in Nanaimo.

 Island Health is asking Victoria and Nanaimo residents for their opinions about safe consumption services, as well as the specific proposed service models and service locations.
 Provide Feedback on Proposed Supervised Consumption Services